Cookies on this website

 A 50,000 word thesis would take 7 hours to present; how about in just 3 minutes with the aid of a single slide?
 We are inviting DPhil students to do just that.

-The annual 3 Minute Thesis competition challenges doctoral candidates to present a compelling spoken presentation on their research topic and its significance in just three minutes to a non-specialist audience.
+The annual 3 Minute Thesis competition challenges doctoral candidates from across the University of Oxford to present a compelling spoken presentation on their research topic and its significance in just three minutes to a non-specialist audience.

-Training is available during March and April, with the Oxford Final usually taking place in June.
+Training is available during January, February and April, with applications opening in March, and the Oxford Final taking place on Wednesday 17th June 2026, with participants competing for prizes.

 TRAINING